-If the water supply is unable to meet the repeat monitoring specifications as noted above (location or timeframe), an alternate location or time extension must be requested.
+If the water supply is unable to meet the specifications as noted above (location or timeframe), an alternate location or time extension must be requested.
 The DNR must be contacted within 24 hours of notification of the coliform-positive sample to approve any alternate location or time extension.
 Reasons for such a request may be as follows:

 - 1. Coliform-positive sample located at a "dead end line." - 2.
-Coliform-positive line supplying one serviced customer; i.e., country club, school, etc. - 3.
-Coliform-positive sample collected from a dwelling that cannot be re-entered in a timely manner: i.e., residents on vacation, residents gone south for winter, residents' refusal. - 4.
-System needs to obtain additional sample bottles. - 5.
+System needs to obtain additional sample bottles. - 3.
 Laboratory is unable to process samples within 24 hours of collection (weekends, holidays).